-The HVAC industry is subject to seasonal variations.
+The mechanical and electrical contracting industries are subject to seasonal variations.
 The demand for new installation and replacement is generally lower during the winter months (the first quarter of the year) due to reduced construction activity during inclement weather and less use of air conditioning during the colder months.
-Demand for HVAC services is generally higher in the second and third calendar quarters due to increased construction activity and increased use of air conditioning during the warmer months.
+Demand for our services is generally higher in the second and third calendar quarters due to increased construction activity and increased use of air conditioning during the warmer months.
 Accordingly, we expect our revenue and operating results generally will be lower in the first calendar quarter.